preesm/preesm/releng/README.md

 ### Update Project Version

+### Update Project Version

 In the root folder of the project, run

-*   `mvn -P releng org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion=X.Y.Z
+*   `mvn -Dtycho.mode=maven -P releng org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion=X.Y.Z
 `

+**Note:** The variable **tycho.mode** set to **maven** disable Tycho dependency resolver.
+Resolving P2 dependencies takes a long time is useless for setting the new version, thus we can skip it.

 This can be done from Eclipse (see procedure to [call Maven from Eclipse](#running-maven-from-eclipse)):

 ![Run configuration for updating versions](doc/setNewVersionWithMavenFromEclipse.png "Run configuration for calling 'mvn -P releng org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion=X.Y.Z' from Eclipse.")

-Alternatively, from a shell, the script `/releng/update-version.sh X.Y.Z` wraps the maven call.
+Alternatively, from a shell, the script `/releng/update-version.sh X.Y.Z` wraps the Maven call.

 ### Deploy